UK Albums Chart: Number-one related records

-For many years, The Beatles' Sgt.
-Pepper's Lonely Hearts Club Band was the best-selling album in UK chart history, but is now in third place after being supplanted by Queen's Greatest Hits and then also by ABBA's Gold: Greatest Hits.
-However, Sgt.
-Pepper still remains the best-selling studio album in UK chart history.
-Queen's Greatest Hits has sold over 7 million copies (including downloads and equivalent streams) as of July 2022.
-ABBA's Gold has sold over 6 million, and Sgt.
-Pepper has sold in excess of 5.4 million copies.
 The longest-running number one album, both consecutively and non-consecutively, is the soundtrack of the film South Pacific.
 It had a consecutive run of 70 weeks from November 1958 to March 1960, and had further runs at the top in 1960 and 1961, making a non-consecutive total of 115 weeks.
+The album chart was still in its infancy at this time and the methodology for collecting sales data was limited.

+Most albums sold

+Sgt.
+Pepper's Lonely Hearts Club Band, the eighth studio album by The Beatles (pictured here the same year) was the most sold album in the UK until 2006.

+For many years, The Beatles' Sgt.
+Pepper's Lonely Hearts Club Band was the best-selling album in UK chart history, but is now in fifth place after being supplanted by Queen's Greatest Hits, ABBA's Gold: Greatest Hits, Oasis's (What's the Story) Morning Glory? and Adele's 21 (5.7 million).
+(What's the Story) Morning Glory?
+(6.1 million sales) is now the best-selling studio album in UK chart history (Queen and ABBA are compilation albums).
+Queen's Greatest Hits has sold over 7.8 million copies (including downloads and equivalent streams) as of July 2022.
+ABBA's Gold has sold over 7.1 million, and Sgt.
+Pepper has sold in excess of 5.6 million copies.

+Age-related records

 The youngest artist to top the chart is Neil Reid, whose debut album topped the chart in 1972 when he was only 12 years old, while the youngest female artist is Billie Eilish who was 17 years old when she debuted at the top with When We All Fall Asleep, Where Do We Go?.
 The record for the oldest artist to top the charts is Vera Lynn, who was 92 years old when she was at number one with We'll Meet Again: The Very Best of Vera Lynn, released in 2009 (though the album only contains material she recorded between 1936 and 1959).
 Lynn, who died in 2020 at the age of 103, also leads the list for the oldest artist to have a chart album, when the 2017 release of Vera Lynn 100, released to mark her 100th birthday (though again, this only contains material she recorded decades earlier), peaked at number 3.
-Currently, the oldest living male artist to have the topped the UK albums chart is Tom Jones, who reached the top in 2021 with new studio album Surrounded By Time at the age of 80, while 95 year old Tony Bennett charted at number 6 on the chart of 8–14 October 2021 with his Lady Gaga duets album Love For Sale, becoming recognised by Guinness World Records as the oldest person to release an album of new material.
+Currently, the oldest living male artist to have topped the UK albums chart is Paul McCartney, who reached the top in 2026 with new studio album The Boys of Dungeon Lane at the age of 83, while 95 year old Tony Bennett charted at number 6 on the chart of 8–14 October 2021 with his Lady Gaga duets album Love For Sale, becoming recognised by Guinness World Records as the oldest person to release an album of new material.